0xBachmann/openmm-xtb/README.md

 This is the most general and flexible approach, giving complete control over all aspects.
 For example, you can use XTB to compute forces on some parts of the system but a classical force field to compute the forces on other parts.
 To use this method, simply create a `XtbForce` object and add it to your `System`.
-For example,
+For example to create a force with no point charges,

 ```Python
 from openmmxtb import XtbForce